National Ecological Observatory Network (NEON)

 Operations and Maintenance

-Funding will be provided for management and operations in FY2014 for the sites commissioned, including related management and technical support, seasonal biological sampling, and domain facilities costs.
-Funds will also support headquarters functions, including the Airborne Observatory and Calibration & Validation Laboratories.
+Funding was provided for management and operations in FY2014 for the sites commissioned, including related management and technical support, seasonal biological sampling, and domain facilities costs.
+Funds will also support headquarters functions, including the Calibration & Validation Laboratories.
 Data will be provided via the NEON Portal to support early NEON science.

 NSF Contact Information